A Boy and His Dog: Setting

-The novella and the film adaptation have the same alternate timeline setting, diverging with the failed assassination of President John F. Kennedy.
+The novella exists in an alternate timeline setting, diverging with the failed assassination of President John F. Kennedy.
 Instead of concentrating on the Space Race, technological advancements in robotics, animal intelligence, and telepathy take place.
 A more heated Cold War takes place, culminating in a conventional World War III.

 A truce is signed, lasting another 25 years, though mounting tensions lead to World War IV in 2007, this time involving massive nuclear warfare and only lasting five days.
 Civilization is almost entirely obliterated, leaving the surface of Earth reduced to a desolate, irradiated wasteland.

 Years later, in 2024, foragers who remain above ground must fight for the remaining resources.
 Most survivors in the former United States are male, as women were usually in the bombed cities while many men were out fighting in the war.
-In the novella, nuclear fallout had created horrific mutations, such as the feared burnpit screamers, known for their noise and deadliness (in the film, they appear in only one scene, though they are only heard).
+In the novella, nuclear fallout had created horrific mutations, such as the feared burnpit screamers, known for their noise and deadliness.
+In the film, they appear in only one scene, though they are only heard.

 Eggsucker

 Plot

 Blood recalls how he met Vic in 2048, and describes him as "steadfast, responsible, and game as they come."
-He recounts an evening during which he and Vic go to barter scavenged items with the "82nd Airborne", the armorers for most of the local roverpacks except for that of the child-slaver "Fellini."
+He recounts an evening during which he and Vic go to barter scavenged items with the "82nd Airborne", the armorers for most of the local roverpacks except for that of the child-slaver "Fellini".
 Transported from a dock by skiff to the 82nd Airborne's boat, the pair trade wine and spent brass for fresh ammunition, and Vic is invited to stay and drink.

 Blood declines to drink, and is repeatedly insulted by the gang, until the goading drives him to attempt to bite one of them.
 The gang member knocks Blood down and points a rifle at Blood's head, and Vic immediately shoots the gang member.
 As Vic covers the remaining stunned gang members, Blood climbs into Vic's pack and passes out.
 He awakens again with them on the dock and Vic running for their lives.

 Upon reaching safety, Vic unceremoniously dumps Blood onto the ground and storms off in anger at having lost access to "the only armorer in the territory."
-Blood initially lets him go, but thinks better of it after considering the alternatives, and saves Vic from walking into a crater in the road containing a "Screamer" (a green corpse-like mutant).
+Blood initially lets him go, but thinks better of it after considering the alternatives, and saves Vic from walking into a crater in the road containing a "Screamer", a green corpse-like mutant.
 The pair run miles up the road, and having reconciled, sit down to eat.